M. H. M. Ashraff: Politics

 In Colombo Ashraff worked at Faisz Musthapha's chambers.
 It was there that he came across Rauff Hakeem.
 Exploiting the political situation in Sri Lanka, Ashraff transformed SLMC into a political party in November 1986, taking over its leadership after ousting Ahamed Lebbe.
 Ashraff wasn't entirely happy with the 1987 Indo-Lanka Accord but nevertheless supported it.
 The SLMC contested the 1988 provincial council elections, winning 29 seats including 17 on the North Eastern Provincial Council, becoming its main opposition party.
 The SLMC supported United National Party candidate Ranasinghe Premadasa at the 1988 presidential election.
 Ashraff played a key role in the passing of the Fifteenth Amendment to the Constitution of Sri Lanka which reduced the cut-off mark to enter Parliament from 12.5% to 5%, helping smaller parties such as the SLMC.

 Ashraff contested the 1989 parliamentary election as one of the SLMC's candidates in Ampara District.
 He was elected and entered Parliament.
 He was re-elected at the 1994 parliamentary election.
 Prior to the election the SLMC had entered into an electoral pact with main opposition People's Alliance (PA).
 Following the PA's victory the SLMC joined the new government.
 Ashraff was sworn in as Minister of Shipping, Ports and Rehabilitation on 19 August 1994.
 Two other SLMC MPs became deputy ministers whilst Hakeem became Deputy Chairman of Committees.
 Ashraff lost the shipping portfolio later.
 Ashraff's ministerial career was not without controversies - he was accused of creating jobs for Muslims at state-owned institutions under his control and giving priority to Muslim areas when it came to rehabilitation projects.
 Ashraff often got into disputes with fellow Muslim minister A. H. M. Fowzie which resulted in Ashraff threatening to resign.
-Ashraff, who was supreme "Thalaiver" (leader) of the SLMC, dealt harshly with dissension in the party.
+Ashraff, who was supreme "Thalaivar" (leader) of the SLMC, dealt harshly with dissension in the party.
 At the time of his death three SLMC MPs had been suspended from the party by Ashraff.

 By 2000 relations between the SLMC and PA had become strained.
 Earlier, in 1999, Ashraff had founded the National Unity Alliance (NUA) with the aim of creating a "united Sri Lanka by 2012".
 Ashraff resigned from the government on 22 August 2000, stating that he was severing all ties with the PA and that the SLMC would contest the 2000 parliamentary election on its own, and left for pilgrimage to Mecca but President Chandrika Kumaratunga refused to accept his resignation.
 On returning to Sri Lanka Ashraff settled his differences with the government and resumed his cabinet position.
 However, just before Ashraff died he had sent faxes to the media stating that the SLMC and NUA had severed all ties with the PA.